kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company will migrate 10 PB of data to Amazon S3 in 6 weeks.
 The current data center has a 500 Mbps uplink to the internet.
 Other on-premises applications share the uplink.
 The company can use 80% of the internet bandwidth for this one-time migration task.
 Which solution will meet these requirements?

-- [ ] Configure AWS DataSync to migrate the data to Amazon S3 and to automatically verify the dat- [ ]
+- [ ] Configure AWS DataSync to migrate the data to Amazon S3 and to automatically verify the data.
 - [ ] Use rsync to transfer the data directly to Amazon S3.
 - [ ] Use the AWS CLI and multiple copy processes to send the data directly to Amazon S3.
 - [x] Order multiple AWS Snowball devices.
 Copy the data to the devices.
 Send the devices to AWS to copy the data to Amazon S3.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company has several on-premises Internet Small Computer Systems Interface (ISCSI) network storage servers.
-The company wants to reducethe number of these servers by moving to the AWS Clou- [ ]  A solutions architect must provide low-latency access to frequently used data and reduce the dependency on on-premises servers with a minimal number of infrastructure changes.
+The company wants to reducethe number of these servers by moving to the AWS Cloud.
+A solutions architect must provide low-latency access to frequently used data and reduce the dependency on on-premises servers with a minimal number of infrastructure changes.
 Which solution will meet these requirements?
 - [ ]  Deploy an Amazon S3 File Gateway.
 - [ ]  Deploy Amazon Elastic Block Store (Amazon EBS) storage with backups to Amazon S3.
 - [ ]  Deploy an AWS Storage Gateway volume gateway that is configured with stored volumes.